-Curtin University, UWA and Murdoch University will concede competence in English to students who have achieved a moderated numeric school assessment or numeric examination assessment of at least 60 (Curtin/UWA) and 55 (Murdoch) in ATAR English or Literature or a moderated written school assessment or written exam mark of at least 60 (Curtin/UWA) and 55 (Murdoch) in English as an Additional Language/Dialect.
+If students have not met the English requirement for Curtin University, the university will concede competence in English if students have achieved a moderated numeric school assessment or numeric examination assessment of at least 55 in English ATAR or Literature ATAR.
+For English as an Additional Language/Dialect ATAR, a moderated written school assessment or written exam mark of at least 60 is required.